 The Company plans to develop a therapy for Type 1 diabetes and insulin-dependent Type 2 diabetes.
 It is developing a therapy that involves encapsulation of human cells that have been genetically engineered to produce, store insulin and release insulin on demand at levels in proportion to the levels of blood sugar (glucose) in the human body.
-The encapsulation will be done using the Cell-in-a-Box [®] technology.
+It also plans to explore the encapsulation of beta islet cells as an alternative to using genetically modified human cells.
+The encapsulation will be done using the Cell-in-a-Box[®] technology.